likelyrand/likelyrand/README.md

-i code in lua & luau, python.
+i code in python and lua, yeah
-very much inspired by satisfactory, looking to create mods for it.
+@likelyrand on discord